-Archaeological resources within the scenic river corridors are protected by state laws under the Louisiana Scenic Rivers Act (LSRA), La.
+Aesthetic, scenic, recreational, fish, wildlife, ecological, archaeological, geological, botanical, and other natural and physical features and resources within the scenic river corridors are protected under the Louisiana Scenic Rivers Act (LSRA), La.
 Rev. Stat.
-56:1847.
+56:1841.
+Permits are required in order to engage in any activity governed by the act.
 The Louisiana Department of Wildlife and Fisheries (LDWF) is the lead state agency in the State Scenic River program.
 In the study area, the Tangipahoa River is a state designated natural and scenic river based on its fishery value and aesthetic characteristics.
 The Tangipahoa River is known for supporting Kentucky bass as well as other games fish such as black bass, white and black crappie, catfish, and multiple species of sunfish.